 When implementing a care gap program, providers need to first identify the high-priority population on which they will concentrate so they can select the critical care components for each substrate.

 With virtual care demands expected to continue beyond the COVID-19 pandemic, it’s important for small practices to prepare for ongoing telemedicine needs.
-Many patients are beginning to favor remote visits rather than going to the office and facing the risk of contracting COVID-19.
-Virtual care gives your patients flexibility while

 Earlier this month, the HHS announced a CARES act Provider Relief Fund distribution for eligible providers that participate in state Medicaid and CHIP programs and have not yet received a payment from the Provider Relief Fund General Distribution.
 Providers who believe they may be eligible should take action now.
-Action

 Apply now for additional HHS relief funds and also submit your claims for uninsured COVID-19 treatment and testing!

 Congress struck an agreement on Tuesday (April 21st) to provide another $310B for the Paycheck Protection Program (PPP) and another $60B for the Economic Injury Disaster Loan (EIDL).
 This comes after the PPP and the EIDL ran out of money last week.
-You can read our post about this here.

 Ensuring your practice is digitally equipped, especially throughout the COVID-19 crisis, is crucial in order to serve as a dependable and stress-free source for your patients.